Posted on 11 November 2019, updated on 15 March 2023.

-Basically, the controller manager periodically compares the mean resource utilization of the pods managed by the targeted deployment with the resource request of the pods.
-If the ratio exceeds or fall under the targeted value specified in the hpa, the controller will trigger a scaling within the boundaries of the min and max replicas.
-For more information you can check the documentation here.
+Basically, the controller manager periodically compares the mean resource usage of the pods managed by the targeted deployment with the resource request of the pods.
+If the ratio exceeds or falls under the targeted value specified in the hpa, the controller will trigger a scaling within the boundaries of the min and max number of replicas.
+For more information, you can check the documentation here.

 100m and we have set our target cpu utilization to